Our Story | Help to Home, Inc.

 Our success in operating four housing units in the last few years has led us to acquire a large parcel of land for more homes.

-The board purchased 4.85 acres for the Hope Village Program early in 2022.
+The board purchased 4.85 acres for the Hope Village of Manatee Program early in 2022.

 Hope Village will be built in phases, with the first phase of 14 dwelling units immediately south of 30th Avenue West.
 Future phases will be built further south.